ReptilianEye/FindProMates-Api/readme.md

-# Project Name

-API server for a FindProMates app.
+# API server for a FindProMates app.

-## Description

-This project is a GraphQL server implemented in Go.
+## This project is a GraphQL server implemented in Go.
 It uses gqlgen for schema generation and MongoDB for data storage.

 ## Directory Structure